edfranco/notable-coding-challenge/README.md

 `

 Afterwards you will want to create some test database models using a tool such as [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) with JSON in the body for POST requests.

+Also note, MongoDB automotically creates a unique ID for each new model created